wolfvictorOSI/Edge-Data-Store-Docs/V1/Docker/EdgeDocker.md

 ### REST access from the local machine from Docker

+Complete the following to run the container:

+1. Open command line.
-- To run the container, type the following in the command line (sudo may be necessary):
+2. Type the following in the command line (sudo may be necessary):

    ```bash
    docker run -d --network host edgedatastore